Cutaneous B-Cell Lymphoma (CBCL)

 A lymphoma diagnosis often triggers a range of feelings and raises many concerns.
 In addition, cancer treatment can cause physical discomfort.
 Support groups and online message boards can help patients connect with other people who have lymphoma.
 One-to-one peer support programs, such as LRF's Lymphoma Support Network, match lymphoma survivors (or caregivers) with volunteers who have gone through similar experiences.

-LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma.
-LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts.
+LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma, including our award-winning mobile app.
+LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts, as well as E-Updates that provide the latest disease-specific news and treatment options.
 For more information about any of these resources, visit the website at www.lymphoma.org or contact the Helpline at (800) 500-9976 or email@example.com.

 The Cutaneous Lymphoma Foundation is an independent nonprofit patient advocacy organization dedicated to supporting every person with cutaneous lymphoma by promoting awareness and education, advancing patient care, and facilitating research.
 To find out more information about the resources that the Cutaneous Lymphoma Foundation provides, please visit their website (www.clfoundation.org).